-Book I of the Warriors of Gaia
+Book I of The Guardians of Gaia Series

-The man in the bow who was holding a line to keep his balance suddenly raised a hand.
-The helmsman eased back on the throttle and the panga slowed.
-When the man in the bow motioned with four fingers and pointed ahead, the helmsman cut the motors and the boat began to drift.
+The man in the bow, who was holding a line to keep his balance, suddenly raised a hand.
+The helmsman eased back on the throttle, and the panga slowed.
+When the man in the bow motioned with four fingers and pointed ahead, the helmsman cut the motors, and the boat began to drift.

-Without a word, Macario, his father, and two other boatmen pulled long oars from the gunwales, attached them quickly and quietly to the cleats, and began to dip the paddles into the water.
+Without a word, Macario, his father, and two other boatmen pulled long oars from the gunwales, attached them quickly and quietly to the oarlocks, and began to dip the paddles into the water.
 Their movements were synchronous and made no sound except for the occasional drip of water from the oars.
-The Japanese man standing in the panga’s bow dropped the safety line and picked up an ominous looking gun.
+The Japanese man standing in the panga’s bow dropped the safety line and picked up an ominous-looking gun.
 A deadly harpoon with an explosive charge attached to the shaft now rested in his arms.
 Attached to the harpoon were a coiled cable and several large floats.

-In the still of the pre-dawn air Macario heard a loud whoosh in the water ahead.
+In the still of the pre-dawn air, Macario heard a loud whoosh in the water ahead.
 It reminded him of a great set of bellows he had seen at the ironworks foundry in Tepic.
 A moment later he heard two more massive exhalations, then another, this one lower in volume.

-The helmsman, a grubby man dressed in greasy coveralls, leaned forward and said to Macario.
-“Las ballenas están durmiendo.”
+The helmsman, a grubby man dressed in greasy coveralls, leaned forward and said to Macario, “Las ballenas están durmiendo.”

 Macario cast a look at the boatman, who flashed a toothless smile.
 Then he looked toward the source of the exhalations.
 In the early morning light, Macario could see fifteen-foot plumes of atomized water forming clouds against the outline of the dark island.
 He counted four exhalations, three large spouts and a smaller one.
 He felt his gut twist in anticipation.